bbc/childrens-games-starter-pack/docs/deliverable-review.md

   * In addition, no game text must be kept in the code or assets (checked during [Tech Review](tech-review.md)) unless absolutely unavoidable (in which case, document it).
+  * The deliverable is expected to be ready for Live environment or at least include relevant documentation/instructions to get the game Live-ready.

 * **_Minimal_ commented out code**:
   * Odd lines (1-2) are acceptable